 When a commercial tenant breaks their lease, the landlord has rights to enforce the rental agreement, often by evicting the tenant.
 Paying rent is nearly always the most important obligation that a commercial tenant has to their landlord.
 Failing to pay it is perhaps the most common commercial lease dispute that the landlord can have with their tenant.

-A commercial lease is an agreement between the owner of the property – the landlord – and the party who wants to rent it, also known as the “lessor.”
+A commercial lease is a binding contract between the owner of the property – the landlord – and the party who wants to rent it, also known as the “lessor.”
 The lease sets out all of the obligations that the landlord and the lessor have, from the landlord's duty to fix things that break to the lessor's duty to comply with building codes.

 But the most important obligation that the lessor has is to pay the landlord rent.

-Commercial tenants failing to pay their rent has become worryingly common as the coronavirus continues to put companies out of business.
 The coronavirus has been especially tough for bars and restaurants, as well as for small businesses.
 Establishments like these have faced a steep decline in their income, with some of them even closing for business, entirely.
+This has caused many of them to fall behind on their rent payments.

-The Massachusetts eviction moratorium, passed in House Bill 4647, applies to some businesses.
-The bill prevents commercial landlords from evicting their tenants for failure to pay rent if:
+The Massachusetts eviction moratorium, passed in House Bill 4647, applied to some businesses.
+However, those protections have since lapsed for commercial tenants.

 Also important is the tenant's past.
 If they have been paying on time for a while, a missed payment may be an anomaly or even a mistake.
 If rent is not paid on time and it is because of a downturn in business, landlords may also want to consider mediation or arbitration to come up with another solution rather than evicting the tenant and going through the trouble of finding a new one.